anhinga/with-GPT-4/Claude-3.5-Sonnet-evaluation/understanding-my-superfluid-Julia-code.md

 Not bad at all.
-Reasonably competitive with the first brilliant experience with GPT-4 (perhaps a bit less crisp about noticing that nested dictionaries represent vector-like objects here, but it did understand the basics of that, and it did notice **The system is self-modifying, as the matrix that defines the connections is itself part of the computation**, so in this aspect it performed better than that first great G{T-4 experience).
+Reasonably competitive with the first brilliant experience with GPT-4 (perhaps a bit less crisp about noticing that nested dictionaries represent vector-like objects here, but it did understand the basics of that, and it did notice **The system is self-modifying, as the matrix that defines the connections is itself part of the computation**, so in this aspect it performed better than that first great GPT-4 experience).

+So, great, those initial glimpses of high brilliance for very non-standard code analysis tasks are here again!